 “I came, I puked, I left” is a very famous definition of the bounce rate by Avinash Kaushik.
 But what does it mean exactly?
 When does a visitor bounce?
 Is it purely a visitor that hits the back button or is there more to it?
 And what can you tell by looking at the bounce rate of a webpage?
 In this post, we want to show you what it is, what it means and how you can improve your bounce rate.

 What is bounce rate?

 Bounce rate is a metric that measures the percentage of people who land on your website and do completely nothing on the page they entered.
 So they don’t click on a menu item, a ‘read more’ link or any other internal links on the page.
 This means that the Google Analytics server doesn’t receive a trigger from the visitor.
 A user bounces when there has been no engagement with the landing page and the visit ends with a single-page visit.
 You can use bounce rate as a metric that indicates the quality of a webpage and/or the “quality” of your audience.
-By the quality of your audience I mean whether the audience fits the purpose of your site.
+By the quality of your audience we mean whether the audience fits the purpose of your site.